Ask The Experts: Our Team Tackles Your Men’s Denim Questions

 Can you recycle denim? ♻️ 🤔

 You sure can.
 We’ll even help.
-Drop off an old pair at any Madewell location and Blue Jeans Go Green™ will recycle ’em into housing insulation, which organizations like Habitat for Humanity then use to build homes with communities in need of affordable housing.
+Drop off an old pair at any Madewell location and Blue Jeans Go Green™ will recycle ’em into housing insulation for communities in need.
 Bonus: We’ll also hand over $20 toward new jeans.*

 Will there ever be a Madewell men’s store??